 - Top 10 Twin Sleep Tips – Wee Bee Dreaming

-To make things easier, I’ve created an Amazon resource list with all of these products and books in one place.
+Ready for the resources?
+Let’s do this.
+Oh, but to make things easier, I’ve created an Amazon resource list with all of these products and books in one place.
 Feel free to browse them there – or just check out items individually!

 - The top two recommended books were Healthy Sleep Habits, Happy Twins (the twin version of Healthy Sleep Habits, Happy Baby) and the Sleep Sense program book.
 I’ve read both – and both are AMAZING.
 We’ve got both!
 There’s a reason these were the top two – both are fantastic!